dlion/domenicoluciani/_posts/2018-09-19-writing-modular-software-using-go-plugins.md

 ## Preface

-Currently plugins are only supported on Linux and MacOS and with the latest build of Go (1.11 currently) are been almost deprecated by [Modules](https://github.com/golang/go/wiki/Modules).
+Currently, plugins are only supported on Linux and MacOS and with the latest build of Go (1.11 currently) are been almost deprecated by [Modules](https://github.com/golang/go/wiki/Modules).

 ## How build a plugin